mickelsonmichael/nodejs-session-demo/README.md

 You can read more about the `secret` in the expressjs documentation for sessions here: https://github.com/expressjs/session#secret

-THe return value from the `session` method is a function.
+The return value from the `session` method is a function.
 If you're using a modern IDE, you can see that if you attempt to call the method, you will be shown a list of parameters that you can pass in

 ![image](https://i.imgur.com/g8wqlId.png)